kolloldas/torchnlp/README.md

 # TorchNLP
 TorchNLP is a deep learning library for NLP tasks.
 Built on PyTorch and TorchText, it is an attempt to provide reusable components that work across tasks.
 Currently it can be used for the Named Entity Recognition (NER) task with a Bidirectional LSTM CRF model and a Transformer network model.
-It can support any dataset which uses the Conll 2003 format.
+It can support any dataset which uses the [CoNLL 2003 format](https://www.clips.uantwerpen.be/conll2003/ner/).
 More tasks will be added shortly

 ## High Level Workflow
 1. Define the NLP task